 The Company's ability to generate sufficient positive cash flows from operations is subject to many risks and uncertainties, including future economic trends and conditions, demand for the Company's products, foreign currency exchange rates, and other risks and uncertainties applicable to the Company and its business (see "Risk Factors" contained in Part I, Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2017).
-If the Company is unable to generate sufficient cash flows to fund its business due to a decline in sales or otherwise and is unable to reduce its manufacturing costs and operating expenses to offset such decline, the Company will need to increase its reliance on its credit facilities for needed liquidity.
-If the credit facilities are not then available or sufficient and the Company could not secure alternative financing arrangements, the Company's future operations would be materially adversely affected.
+The Company intends to maintain appropriate debt levels based upon cash flow expectations, its overall cost of capital, and expected cash requirements for operations, capital expenditures, and strategic discretionary spending.
+In the future, the Company may also engage in additional debt or equity financings.
+The Company believes that when necessary, it will have adequate access to the capital markets, although the Company's ability to raise capital on terms commercially acceptable to it could be constrained if there is insufficient lender or investor interest due to industry-wide or company-specific concerns.
+Such financings could result in increased debt service expenses, dilution to existing stockholders, or restrictive covenants which could restrain the Company's ability to pursue its strategic plans.

-The Company has a senior secured asset-based revolving credit facility of up to \$330.0 million that is secured by certain assets, including cash (to the extent pledged by the Company), the Company's intellectual property, certain eligible real estate, inventory and accounts receivable of the Company's subsidiaries in the United States, Canada and the United Kingdom, and an asset-based loan agreement in Japan, which provides a credit facility of up to 4 billion Yen (or U.S. \$37.6 million, using the exchange rate in effect as of March 31, 2018) that is secured by certain assets, including eligible inventory and eligible accounts receivable.
-As of March 31, 2018, the Company's available liquidity, which is comprised of cash on hand and amounts available under both facilities after letters of credit and outstanding borrowings, was \$220.1 million.
+The Company has a senior secured asset-based revolving credit facility of up to \$330.0 million that is secured by certain assets, including cash (to the extent pledged by the Company), the Company's intellectual property, certain eligible real estate, inventory and accounts receivable of the Company's subsidiaries in the United States, Canada and the United Kingdom, and an asset-based loan agreement in Japan, which provides a credit facility of up to 4 billion Yen (or U.S. \$36.3 million, using the exchange rate in effect as of June 30, 2018) that is secured by certain assets, including eligible inventory and eligible accounts receivable.
+As of June 30, 2018, the Company's available liquidity, which is comprised of cash on hand and amounts available under both facilities after letters of credit and outstanding borrowings, was \$301.3 million.
 For further information on the Company's credit facilities see Note 4 "Financing Arrangements" to the Notes to Consolidated Condensed Financial Statements included in Part I, Item 1, of this Form 10-Q is incorporated herein by this reference.